Benjamin Franklin Beacher Sr.

 Mr. and Mrs. Donald Beacher of Salladasburg are also visiting at 224 S. 16th St.

-34. Newspaper: Allentown Morning Call: "First Lieutenant John H. Beacher, son of Mr. and Mrs. Benjamin F. Beacher, of 224 S. 16th St., was released from duty with the Army Air Force at Drew Field, Tampa, Fla.", 21 Oct 1945, Allentown, Lehigh, PA.
+34. Newspaper: Allentown Morning Call: "First Lieutenant John H. Beacher, son of Mr. And Mrs. Benjamin F. Beacher, of 224 S. 16th St., was released from duty with the Army Air Force at Drew Field, Tampa, Fla.", 21 Oct 1945, Allentown, Lehigh, PA.
 36

 35. Newspaper: Morning Call: John H. Beacher Accepts Delaware University Post, 17 Nov 1945, Allentown, Lehigh, PA.
 37 John H. Beacher of 224 S. 16th St., recently discharged from the Army, has accepted a position with the Agricultural Experiment station of the University of Delaware's Department of Entomology, Newark, Del.
 Prior to his Army service, he had been an economic entomologist for the State of Delaware.
 Married to the former Isabel Bury of 26 N. West St., he is a graduate of Allentown High school and Pennsylvania State college and holds an MS degree in entomology from Ohio State.